arminbro/generate-react-cli/readme.md

   npx generate-react-cli component Box --withTest=true
 ```

-Otherwise, if you don't pass any options, it will just use the default values that you have set in the generate-react-cli config file under `component.default`.
+Otherwise, if you don't pass any options, it will just use the default values that you have set in the GRC config file under `component.default`.

 <table>
   <tr align="left">